Bathurst 1000: Group 3A and Super Touring

 Group A as an international formula faded away in the late 1980s.
 The Confederation of Australian Motor Sport (CAMS) had planned to replace Group A at the end of 1991.
-This was postponed to the end of 1992 due to the inability of FISA to specify a new International formula.
-As any new regulations were unlikely to suit large engined cars CAMS created a uniquely Australian Touring Car formula for 1993, Group 3A.
-This iteration evolved into the current Supercars category.
-Entry became limited to V8 powered Ford Falcons and Holden Commodores (with, in 1993 only, the exception of weight limited normally aspirated Group A cars like the M3s of LoGaMo Racing).
+This was postponed to the end of 1992 owing to the inability of FISA to specify a new International formula.
+As any new regulations were unlikely to suit large-engined cars, CAMS created a uniquely Australian touring car formula for 1993, Group 3A.
+This iteration evolved into the Supercars category.
+Entry became limited to V8-powered Ford Falcons and Holden Commodores (with, in 1993 only, the exception of weight-limited normally aspirated Group A cars like the BMW M3s of LoGaMo Racing).

 The new regulations created a separate class for 2-litre cars, based on the British Touring Car Championship's (BTCC) regulations of the time.
 This class excluded turbochargers and four wheel drive, effectively ending the Nissan's GT-R's eligibility.
 In response Nissan withdrew from Australian motorsport.
 The two classes of touring cars competed in the same races for two championships in 1993.
-The 1993 Tooheys 1000 was won by Larry Perkins and Gregg Hansford after a race long duel with the Mark Skaife/Jim Richards Commodore VP.
-The winner of the 2 Litre Class was the John Cotter/Peter Doulman BMW M3 which had reverted to 2 litres capacity.
+The 1993 Tooheys 1000 was won by Larry Perkins and Gregg Hansford after a race-long duel with the Mark Skaife/Jim Richards Commodore VP.
+The winner of the 2-litre class was the John Cotter/Peter Doulman BMW M3 which had reverted to 2 litres capacity.

-In the 1994 season, the 2-litre Super Touring championship was run separately to the ATCC, though both categories ran as two classes at Bathurst.
+In the 1994 season, the 2-litre Super Touring championship was run separately from the ATCC, though both categories ran as two classes at Bathurst.
 The 1994 Tooheys 1000 was won by the EB Falcon of Dick Johnson and John Bowe.
-The top placed 2-litre car was the works BMW of Paul Morris and Altfrid Heger which finished 10th outright, albeit six laps behind Johnson and Bowe.
-In 1995, due to fears about the growing speed difference between the V8s and the 2-litre cars, the Bathurst 1000 became a one-class race for the first time.
+The top-placed 2-litre car was the works BMW of Paul Morris and Altfrid Heger which finished 10th outright, six laps behind Johnson and Bowe.
+In 1995, owing to fears about the growing speed difference between the V8s and the 2-litre cars, the Bathurst 1000 became a one-class race for the first time.
 Just 32 Ford and Holden V8s faced the starter in what was, at the time, the smallest grid in the history of the race.
 The 1995 champions were Larry Perkins and Russell Ingall in a Holden VR Commodore, followed by Alan Jones and Allan Grice in an EF Falcon.
-1996 saw Craig Lowndes and Greg Murphy, in a VR Commodore, cross the finish line ahead the EF Falcon of Dick Johnson and John Bowe.
+1996 saw Craig Lowndes and Greg Murphy, in a VR Commodore, cross the finish line ahead of the EF Falcon of Dick Johnson and John Bowe.
 Tony Longhurst and Steven Ellery were third in another EF Falcon.